Immediate response (24 hours to 48 hours)

 - Preserve and make a record of any physical or documentary evidence that is located on school premises.

 - If multiple students have witnessed the incident, separate them to preserve the integrity of their evidence until they are interviewed by police, if required, ensuring that they are supported during this time.

 Report for support (onsite incident)

 - Where possible, it is important to engage with SSS before communicating with the school community about an incident.
 This consultation will ensure the communication is planned, verified and done so in a way that minimises potential suicide contagion.
-This is consistent with the information outlined in the department’s Managing Trauma: a guide to managing trauma following a critical incident (staff login required).
+This is consistent with the information outlined in the department’s (staff login required).

 Convene the Incident Management Team